aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ## Step 10

 Ok, so what do we do if there are not enough `:` in `identifier`?
-Dafny does not have a ability to `throw` an exception.
+Dafny does not have an ability to `throw` an exception.
 The return type in Dafny is a contract or postcondition.
 That means that with the current function signature, we MUST return an `AwsKmsArn` no matter what.